(Kids Doing Wonderful Things)

 YOUTH COMMUNITY SERVICE RECOGNITION

-KDWT will recognize individuals or youth groups that are making a difference in our community, displaying ACTS OF KINDNESS.
-For more information contact: email@example.com
+KDWT will recognize individuals or youth groups that are displaying ACTS OF KINDNESS in our community.

-KDWT offers teens (ages 11 to 16) an opportunity to participate in a week long summer service camp- to plan, organize and implement service activities for various programs/schools.
+KDWT offers teens an opportunity to participate in a week long summer service camp- to plan, organize and implement service activities for various programs/schools.
 Participants can earn up to 30 service hours.
 ONLY OFFERED IN HAWAII.